xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 ​
 ```
 ​
-As an additional note, using this approach you may also define blind colors, improving the app's accesibility.
+As an additional note, using this approach you may also define blind colors, improving the app's accessibility.
 ​
 Given a color palette and the UI mode, the `appColors` method returns an `AppColors` instance.
 The complete implementation of these classes can be found [here](https://github.com/xmartlabs/gong/blob/b0b617e56403c1f499704111acad89093aa3c9d6/app/src/main/java/com/xmartlabs/gong/ui/theme/AppColors.kt).